Sustainability at the Farm

 Our retractable thermal curtains significantly reduce heat loss from the ceiling of the greenhouse.

 Thermal curtains are a low-energy heating and cooling system.
-When closed at night, the curtains trap heat inside the greenhouse and reduce the volume of the greenhouse space that needs to be heated.
-On sunny days, the curtains provide cooling shade.
+When closed at night, the curtains trap heat inside the greenhouse and reduce any additional heating.
+On sunny days, the curtains provide shade.

 Soliculture Solar Panels